 After the latest update of autumn 2020, they consist of the following:

-- N. 14 very detailed drawings, with references in Italian and English, in the dimensions of about 100 x 60 cm (39’ x 24’); in drawing no. 1 - Triptych - there are now 11 color photos, 7 of which of Flying Piuma and 4 of the most used engines.
+- N. 14 very detailed drawings, with references in Italian and English, in the dimensions of approximately 100 x 60 cm (39’ x 24’); in drawing no. 1 – Triptych – there are now 11 photos, 7 of which are of flying Piuma and 4 of the most

-brakes, drawings for the tank, for the assembly ladder, for the seat and the engine mount for Rotax and Hirt engines, as well as the Check-list of pre-flight checks and a hypothesis of weights for the parts to be built.
-All the information
+air brakes, the drawings for the tank, for the assembly ladder, for the seat and for the engine mount for Rotax and Hirth engines, as well as the Check-list of pre-flight checks and a hypothesis of weights for the parts to be built.
+All the

-necessary to build the 550 lb or 605 lb version for particularly tall and heavy pilots have been added.
+necessary indications to build the 550 lb or the 605 version for particularly tall and heavy pilots have been added.